bioDS/beast-phylonco/README.md

 Start **BEAST2**, and set the input file to one of the examples in `examples/*.xml`.

+## User interface
+Beauti UI is currently not supported.
+We are currently working on this :)

+Tutorials and new models will be added once Beauti support is completed.

 ## How to build (developers)

 Build BEAST 2 using `ant build_all_BEAST` for Linux/Mac or `ant windows` for Windows.